marlow75/retrovid/README.md

 # Simple Video Converter for retro machines

 Now you can make a short clip for your retro computer.
-Just open your favorite movie, select scene and grab it.
+Just open your favorite movie, select scene (slider, preview button) and grab it (grab button).
 Thats all.

 C64 PETSCII and CHARSET Super CPU supported.